gerardpuigl/Spring-custom-starter-and-sample/spring-boot-custom-starter-persistence/README.md

     </dependency>
 ```

-### MultiTenantDbEntity
+### AuditEntity

-Entity to be used for each entity that has database tenant_id column.
-This will extract the
+Entity to be used for each entity that has the columns created_date, last_modified_date and version.
-passport tenant_id from the context to tenant_id field in each persist operation.
+Jpa Auditing is activated when you include this dependency.
+The version will avoid race conditions update and potential loss of information.

 #### How to use it?

-Just extend your EntityDbo class from this MultiTenantDbEntity:
+Just extend your EntityDbo class from this AuditEntity:

 ```
 @Entity
-public class PersonDbo extends MultiTenantDbEntity implements Serializable {
+public class YourEntityDbo extends AuditEntity {
 ...
 ```